Skip to content

 For this list, I focused on standalone email apps for iPhone, rather than apps that are really just add-ons for a web or desktop app.
 I wanted to showcase email apps that could be the only way you access your email if you wanted.
 An Apple Watch companion app, however, was a bonus.

-Since we're focusing on the iPhone, which you're likely using for personal use rather than intense work, I rejected any primarily team-focused or collaborative email apps, like Front.
+Since we're focusing on the iPhone, which you're likely using for personal use rather than intense work, I rejected any primarily team-focused or collaborative email apps.
 While these are useful for organizations, they're needlessly complicated for day-to-day emailing.
 They also tend to charge a monthly fee, and while there are paid apps on this list, I generally avoided apps that required expensive subscriptions.

 Maintaining a clean inbox free of spam and clutter is top of mind for many, so I looked for apps that included some degree of spam filters, cleanup suggestions, and security options.
 Along those lines, I also looked for apps that had the most efficient and creative methods for email organization—along with productivity features like snooze options and built-in calendars.